hyuni/macsvcs/README.md

 This tiny script disables (or enables) unneeded macOS services.
 It was derived from the work of [pwnsdx](https://gist.github.com/pwnsdx/d87b034c4c0210b988040ad2f85a68d3).
-The agents and daemons listed in the original script are used as-is.
+The agents and daemons used in the original script are used as-is.

 System Integrity Protection